MC 2

 · a multi-faceted perspective of the Abscam affair, HAW's final days in the Senate, and his prison term.

-The bulk of the collection dates from HAW's years, in the House of Representatives and, especially, the Senate, 1953-1982.
+The bulk of the collection dates from 1953-1982, encompassing HAW's years in the House of Representatives and, especially, the Senate.
 A number of themes are well represented in the collection, including:

 · the involvement of the Federal government in managing the natural and built resources of the United States through programs impacting mass transit, public works, energy, land conservation, urban renewal, housing, and others;